‘Doom Eternal: The Ancient Gods Part One’ DLC launches this October

 Doom slayers won’t have to wait long to get back in the action as Doom Eternal’s first DLC, The Ancient Gods Part One, is set to launch this October, Bethesda Softworks has announced.

-The add-on is expected to release on October 20 for all available platforms and continue on from the events of Doom Eternal’s main campaign.
+The add-on is expected to release on October 20 for all available platforms, and continues on from the events of Doom Eternal’s main campaign.
 Following the death of Khan Maykr, an imbalance of power threatens the world, leading Doomguy on another descent into hell.

-A new trailer marks the announcement and is packed full of the game’s signature fast-paced combat.
+Accompanying the announcement is a new trailer that is packed full of the game’s signature fast-paced combat.
 The brutal, gory nature of Doom Eternal’s visceral gunplay is shown in full force and even showcased against some new enemy types.

 One flying demon type enemy is able to release harmful waves of energy towards the player, while another seems to resemble a spirit which can embody enemies.
 In order to be defeated, it is shown the host must be eliminated and the spirit destroyed with a laser.